Army Manoeuvres of 1913: The manoeuvres

 This involved the White forces in a "fighting retreat", a complex manoeuvre which was designed to enable a retreating force to fall back with minimal loss.
 This was achieved by a series of rear-guard actions which held off their opponent's advanced forces allowing an orderly withdrawal to a new defensive position.
 The White Army appeared successful in this, even though it was inferior both in size and also the quality of its soldiers [being mainly Territorial Forces].
 However it was never going to be able to overwhelm its opponents who, after hours of tough and difficult fighting on day four whilst crossing in front of the White entrenchments, had managed to overrun the forward White Army defences.
 This made victory inevitable for the Brown forces.
-On the morning of day five the umpires declared that the Brown Army had achieved its objectives, bringing the manoeuvres to an end.
+On the morning of day five, the umpires declared that the Brown Army had achieved its objectives, bringing the manoeuvres to an end.

 A final conference was held at the Weedon Barracks which was addressed by the King and then Sir John French.
 A more detailed report was published by the War Office in January 1914.
-In this the role of aircraft in reconnaissance was given far greater consideration, as it had been recognised that they had been instrumental in the unexpected defeat of Sir Douglas Haig's forces by Sir James Grierson in the 1912 Manoeuvres.
+In this, the role of aircraft in reconnaissance was given far greater consideration as it had been recognised that they had been instrumental in the unexpected defeat of Sir Douglas Haig's forces by Sir James Grierson in the 1912 manoeuvres.
 Both Royal Flying Corps and Royal Naval Air Service sent squadrons.
 The majority of these along with the only airship were allocated to the White Forces as it was realised that the larger Brown Forces offered the better target for observation.
 All other logistical support was assessed which included the involvement of cyclist battalions and early motorised transport.
-Maj.-Gen. Snow's 4th division was given an Austin flatbed truck for use 'in the field' and this performed unexpectedly well - another example of the impact new technologies were to have on warfare.
+Major General Snow's 4th division was given an Austin flatbed truck for use 'in the field' and this performed unexpectedly well - another example of the impact new technologies were to have on warfare.
 Cavalry, however, were judged to be vulnerable when operating in the 'closed country' of south Northamptonshire where the hedged lanes forced them to close up into an easy target for rifle and machine gun fire.